keeper013/CrossCutterN/README.md

 These attribute properties will overwrite the attribute properties with the same name in concern class attribute or concern property value.

-**_CrossCutterN.Concern.Attribute.PropertyConcernAttribute_**: this attribute is valid for properties only.
+**_CrossCutterN.Advice.Concern.PropertyConcernAttribute_**: this attribute is valid for properties only.
 The property getters/setters will be injected if the properties have this attribute, regardless if \ConcernPropertyGetter/ConcernPropertySetter attribute properties are set to false in the class concern attribute, or if there is no class concern attribute applied to the class.
 It contains following properties:

 | Property | Description | Default Value |
 | --- | --- | --- |